botnroll/bnronepi/README.md

 ## 3. Examples

 You can find lots of examples in the examples folder.
-It contains several complete programs to allow you to take the most out of Bot'n Roll One A robot.
+It contains several complete programs to allow you to take the most out of Bot'n Roll One A+ robot.

 All the examples are documented and easy to follow.
 You can use them as a starting point for your applications.

 ### 3.1 basic
-The basic folder contains a series of examples for you to interact with the hardware of the Bot'n Roll One A.
+The basic folder contains a series of examples for you to interact with the hardware of the Bot'n Roll One A+.

 The list includes examples such as:
 - battery: displays the battery level and sets the minum value